-Note: ImageCLEF Coral 2020 is divided into 2 subtasks (challenges).
-This challenge is about Pixel-wise Parsing.
+Note: ImageCLEF Coral 2021 is divided into 2 subtasks (challenges).
+This is the Pixel-wise Parsing challenge.
 For information on the Annotation and Localisation challenge click here.
 Both challenges share the same dataset, so registering for one of these challenges will automatically give you access to the other one.

 Note: Do not forget to read the Rules section on this page.
 Pressing the red Participate button leads you to a page where you have to agree with those rules.
 You will not be able to submit any results before agreeing with the rules.

 Note: Before trying to submit results, read the Submission instructions section on this page.